dehghani735/SpringInAction/src/main/java/com/mdt/ocp/note.md

   - If the stream is **empty**, an **empty Optional** is returned.
   - If the stream has **one** element, **it is returned**.
   - If the stream has **multiple** elements, the **accumulator** is **applied** to combine them.
-- The third method signature is used when we are processing collections in parallel.
+- The third method signature is used when we are processing collections in **parallel**.
 It allows Java to create intermediate reductions and then **combine** them at the end.

 ##### collect()